|

 Strawberries

-Strawberries also benefit from the shade cast by rhubarb provides during hot summer days.
+Strawberries also benefit from the shade cast by rhubarb provided during hot summer days.

-If you are looking for an attractive planting, you cannot go wrong with strawberries.
+If you are looking for an attractive planting, you cannot go wrong with strawberry companion plants.
 Their blooms look lovely against the dark green leaves and red stalks of the rhubarb plant.

 Asparagus